icecube/nuflux/docs/index.rst

 nuflux
 ======

-A library for calculating atmospheric neutrino fluxes
+Nuflux is a library for calculating atmospheric neutrino fluxes.

 .. toctree::
    :maxdepth: 2